yvsn42/Tutorials/vim.md

     - Yes, that sequence of commands seems a lot, so I'd recommend mapping the `:set paste` command to a keyboard shortcut using
         - `:set pastetoggle=<M-v>`
-            - Here I've set the shortcut to Alt+v, which you can toggle inside insert mode
+            - Here I've :set the shortcut to Alt+v, which you can toggle inside insert mode